ebpa/gh.el/docs/source/index.rst

-.. gh.el documentation master file, created by sphinx-quickstart on Sat Dec  3 20:56:15 2011.
+.. github.el documentation master file, created by sphinx-quickstart on Sat Dec  3 20:56:15 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to gh.el's documentation!
+Welcome to github.el's documentation!
 =================================

-gh.el is a low-level client library to interact with the `GitHub API <http://developer.github.com/>`.
+github.el is a low-level client library to interact with the `GitHub API <http://developer.github.com/>`.

 Main features include: